 Unintended airspace user behaviours

 During RP2, charges for ANS have been based according to the last filed plan trajectory rather than the actual trajectory flown.
-Recently, several issues have been highlighted regarding the use of last filed flight plans to determine the charges imposed upon AUs.
+Recently, several issues have been highlighted regarding the use of last filed flight plans to determine the charges imposed upon airspace users (AUs).
 Notably, AUs are not charged on the service received should an alternative routing be taken.

 AUs generally plan for the shortest and lowest cost route available.
 Nevertheless, recent evidence has suggested that AUs are not necessarily planning to fly the shortest available routes.
 The main reasons for this include:

-Lack of awareness that there is a shorter route available;
+Planned deviations to minimise the overall cost index by flying through a charging zone with a lower unit rate;

-Planned deviations for operational reasons (e.g. weather, areas with high ATFM restrictions);
+Planned deviations for operational reasons (e.g. weather, areas with high ATFM restrictions); and,

-Planned deviations due to unforeseen circumstances (e.g. industrial action, political crises); and,
+Planned deviations due to unforeseen circumstances (e.g. industrial action, political crises).

-Planned deviations to minimise the overall cost index by flying through a charging zone with a lower unit rate.

 This behaviour reduces the predictability of the overall system.
 For instance, ACCs determine their daily rostering depending on expected traffic, which depends on AUs’ flight plans.
-Therefore, deviations could cause unexpected traffic fluctuations that either increase or decrease ATCOs’ productivity and rostering, and thereby the ANSP’s cost-efficiency.
+Therefore, deviations could cause unexpected traffic fluctuations that either increase or decrease an Air Traffic Controller’s (ATCO) productivity and rostering.
+It is also worth noting that the late filing of a flight plan can also result in reduced predictability of the overall system, which can have adverse impacts on ATCO workload.

 The EGHD understands that the proposed change to shift the current charging mechanism from the last filed flight plan to the actual trajectory flown has certain benefits.
+This will increase transparency and accountability in the system such that AUs will pay for what they use and ANSPs receive revenue for the service they provide.
+This will enhance the overall predictability of the system and subsequently reduce the adverse impacts on the human dimension.

 Alert mechanism

 The EGHD supports the application of an alert threshold as outlined in Article 19 of the Performance Scheme.
-Any lowering of the threshold would help take account of local circumstances.
-This will ultimately help to reduce the adverse impacts of increased workload on staff when it is apparent that performance targets and plans will not be met.
+This alert threshold should be appropriately defined to reduce the adverse impacts of increased workload on staff when it is apparent that performance targets may not be met.

-Nevertheless, the group considers the timing between the triggering of an alert mechanism and when a performance pan can start to be revised as the most important issue.
+Nevertheless, the EGHD considers the timing between the triggering of an alert mechanism and when a performance plan can start to be revised as the most important issue.
 The EGHD believes that the response to an alert threshold should be dealt with in a timely manner.
-EGHD also recommends that the responsibility for triggering the alert should be managed at the local level.
+EGHD also recommends that the responsibility for triggering the alert should be managed at a local level with staff involvement.